frc6908/JavaForBeginners/Lesson 2 - Primitives/Lesson2Primitives.md

 Output these values to the console using the `System.out.println()` method that was covered in the previous tutorial.
 Then, change the value of these variables, and output them once again.

-Hint: In order to the print the value of the variable itself, type the name of the variable without quotes.
+Hint 1: In order to the print the value of the variable itself, type the name of the variable without quotes.
+Hint 2: Do you need the access modifier inside the `public static void main(String[] args) {}` method?

 A potential solution to this task is posted below; refer to it if you are stuck and need help or if you want to verify your work.